 Blending & Roasting

-The artisan side of coffee roasting is inexorably linked to the scientific side.
-As the coffee bean transforms from its raw green state into the final roasted bean, hundreds of chemical and physical reactions take place in the roasting drum.
-Understanding the rapid-fire endothermic processes, pyrolytic reactions, exothermic processes, caramelization of sugars and so on, to draw out delicate characteristics and develop exquisite flavors, requires a unique combination of technical skill and inspiration.
+The artisan side of coffee roasting is intertwined with hundreds of physical and chemical reactions taking place in the roasting drum.
+Taming the rapid-fire endothermic processes, pyrolytic reactions, caramelization of sugars, and so on, to draw out delicate characteristics and develop exquisite flavors, requires a unique combination of technical skill and inspiration.

 Perfecting the Profile